PhD The psychology of climate change adaptation actions of individual and groups

-The Environmental Psychology group at the University of Groningen offers a PhD position in the project “Understanding climate adaptation behaviour”.
-The project is aimed at developing and testing theory to understand which factors motivate individuals and communities to protect themselves from different climate hazards, such as heat waves, flooding and extreme weather events.
+The Environmental Psychology group at the University of Groningen offers a PhD position in the project “Motivators of climate change adaptation actions of individuals of groups: A psychological perspective”.
+The project is aimed at developing and testing theory to understand which (social)_psychological factors motivate individuals and groups to protect themselves from different climate-related hazards, such as heat waves, flooding and extreme weather events.

 The negative impacts of climate change become increasingly visible, including extreme weather events, flooding, heat waves, and draughts.
 Societies urgently need to take action to adapt to climate hazards.
-Besides technological solutions and adaptation policy implemented by relevant actors, individuals and local communities need to take action to protect themselves from climate hazards.
+Besides technological solutions and adaptation policy implemented by relevant actors, individuals and local communities need to take action to protect themselves from climate-related hazards.
 For example, they could take preparatory actions, such as buy insurances, implement protection measures in their home or community, and support climate adaptation policies.
-It is key to understand which factors motivate or hamper individuals and communities to take protective actions, and which strategies could be effective and acceptable to promote adaptation behaviour.
-You will develop and test theory on key factors and processes that influence climate change adaptation behaviour by individuals and local communities.
+It is key to understand which factors motivate or hamper individuals and groups to take protective actions, and which strategies could be effective and acceptable to promote adaptation behaviour.
+You will develop and test theory on key psychological factors and processes that influence climate change adaptation behaviour by individuals and groups.

 We are looking for a PhD student who is highly motivated to work on this topic, and is particularly interested in conducting theory-based research with a high societal relevance.
+You have completed a Master in Psychology with a focus on Environmental or Social Psychology, or a scientific education that is closely related to this, or you expect to receive such a master degree soon.
 You have a creative, critical and independent research attitude and you are open to different perspectives on this research topic.
 You can work independently, but can also collaborate with other members of the research group.
-You have completed a Master in Psychology with a focus on Environmental or Social Psychology, or a scientific education that is closely related to this, or you expect to receive such a Master degree soon.
 You have good communication skills in English and Dutch, both verbally and written (or willingness to learn Dutch).

 Conditions of employment